Eelviny/fsmu.co.uk/index.md

 The charity to support the school was created in 2009 as a means of providing on-going support both practical and financial to this loving community although our help had started a few years earlier.

 Notwithstanding the fact that the school is government aided the facilities are extremely basic.
-Despite the challenges the staff show remarkable commitment and the school is a place of great happiness..
+Despite the challenges the staff show remarkable commitment and the school is a place of great happiness.